1931 Egyptian parliamentary election: Electoral system

-A new electoral law was adopted that made parliamentary elections indirect; fifty voters elected a elector, who then voted for candidates.
+A new electoral law was adopted that made parliamentary elections indirect; fifty voters elected an elector, who then voted for candidates.
+The first stage elections were held in May on the 14th, 16th, and 18th for the electors who then voted in the second stage on 1 June.
 The voting age was increased from 21 to 25, while property and educational requirements for electors were increased.
 The Chamber of Deputies was reduced from 232 to 150 members.
 The most egregious part of the law was the ban on 'liberal' workers outside of Cairo from running.
 Doctors, lawyers, engineers, merchants and journalists – professions typically associated with Wafdist and Liberal Constitutionalists supporters – in the countryside were barred from running, while conservative government-appointed village elites and sheikhs could run.
 As a result, the Wafd and Liberal Constitutionalists agreed to boycott the elections, signing a joint pact on 31 March calling for a return of the 1923 system.

 Results

 The elections that took place were marked with violence and corruption.
 During a clash with police on 14 May the Red Crescent reported 262 wounded and 40 killed.
 In some cases, people voted multiple times.
 Qena had a 97 turnout, Jirja 98 percent, and the province of Aswan had a turnout of 105 percent.
 As one American Mission doctor in Faiyum put it, the elections were "an absolute farce in all particulars... whole villages were simply deserted lest they be gathered in by force and required to vote... and that cooking the lists was done in practically every booth."
+The Political Handbook and Atlas of the World gives the seat results in the Chamber of Deputies as 84 for the People's Party, 39 Ittihadists, 8 Nationalists, 16 independents and 3 vacant.
+In the senate elections on 11 June 1931, the results were 35 for the People's Party, 25 Ittihadists, 1 Nationalist, 37 independents, and one vacant seat.
+The Royal Institute of International Affairs gives similar figures: 83 People's Party seats, 38 Ittihadists, 17 independents and 8 Nationalists.